Bagan: 20th century to present

 The original Bupaya seen here in 1868 was completely destroyed by the 1975 earthquake.
 A new gilded pagoda in the original shape has been rebuilt.

 Bagan, located in an active earthquake zone, had suffered from many earthquakes over the ages, with over 400 recorded earthquakes between 1904 and 1975.
 A major earthquake occurred on 8 July 1975, reaching 8 MM in Bagan and Myinkaba, and 7 MM in Nyaung-U. The quake damaged many temples, in many cases, such as the Bupaya, severely and irreparably.
 Today, 2229 temples and pagodas remain.

 Many of these damaged pagodas underwent restorations in the 1990s by the military government, which sought to make Bagan an international tourist destination.
 However, the restoration efforts instead drew widespread condemnation from art historians and preservationists worldwide.
 Critics were aghast that the restorations paid little attention to original architectural styles, and used modern materials, and that the government has also established a golf course, a paved highway, and built a 61 m watchtower.
 Although the government believed that the ancient capital's hundreds of (unrestored) temples and large corpus of stone inscriptions were more than sufficient to win the designation of UNESCO World Heritage Site, the city was not so designated until 2019, allegedly mainly on account of the restorations.

-On 24 August 2016, a major earthquake hit Bagan, and caused major damages in nearly 400 temples.
+On 24 August 2016, a major earthquake hit Bagan, and caused major damage to nearly 400 temples.
 The Sulamani and Myauk Guni temples were severely damaged.
 The Bagan Archaeological Department began a survey and reconstruction effort with the help of the UNESCO.
 Visitors were prohibited from entering 33 much-damaged temples.

 On 6 July 2019, Bagan was officially inscribed as a World Heritage Site by the UNESCO, 24 years after its first nomination, during the 43rd session of the World Heritage Committee.
 Bagan became the second World Heritage Site in Myanmar, after the Ancient Cities of Pyu.
 As part of the criteria for the inscription of Bagan, the government had pledged to relocate existing hotels in the archaeological zone to a dedicated hotel zone by 2020.

 Bagan today is a main tourist destination in the country's nascent tourism industry.

-In March 2025, Myanamr experienced a major earthquake near Bagan.
+In March 2025, Myanmar experienced a major earthquake near Bagan.
 Major stupas in Bagan, including Htilominlo Pagoda and Shwezigon Pagoda, did not incur structural damage.

+Following decades of deterioration caused by earthquakes, climate conditions, and limited conservation resources, international organizations have supported efforts to preserve Bagan's temples and archaeological landscape.